 When vessels sail westbound across the Atlantic and Pacific Ocean basins, they can be exposed to heavy conditions on their bows, which slows down progress and can force them to turn around.
 Therefore, routing experts aim to position these vessels in higher latitudes—north of the heaviest winds and seas, where winds blowing from the east push vessels along their routes.
-In the winter of 2018-2019, two vessels transited from east to west; one, across the Atlantic, the other, across the Pacific.
+During a recent winter season, two vessels transited from east to west; one, across the Atlantic, the other, across the Pacific.

 This optimized route saved the vessel 142NM, 49 hours, 84.65 MT of fuel and $33,241 when compared to the Master’s originally intended route.